 - I am following all CDC recommended guidelines as much as possible and limiting my exposure to COVID.

 All individuals, regardless of vaccination status must wear a mask when within 6′ of anyone else on site.
 We are in this together and must take care of each other.
 Please pay attention to social distancing throughout the workshop.
-The good news is that wearing a mask at a straw bale workshop makes sense regardless of COVID as there is a lot of dust in the air during the build.
+The good news is that wearing a mask at a straw bale workshop makes sense, regardless of COVID, because there is a lot of dust in the air during the build.

 Hand Washing And Sanitizing

 We will have hand washing and sanitizing stations set up throughout the workshop site including by the bathroom, shower facilities, and eating area.
 Everyone will be required to use them regularly, especially before meals.
 We recommend that everyone wear work gloves on the job site, especially when sharing tools.
 We also recommend carrying a bottle of sanitizer with you at all times so that you can sanitize your hands and/or any tools when shared between users.